mjacobs02/GenAI-Education/lesson_planning.md

 <br>

 However, this transformation relies on students actually engaging with pre-class and post-class work.
 Several approaches address this directly.
 The most straightforward is making preparation mandatory through strict pass/fail grading tied to completion of foundational work.
-But emerging AI technologies offer a more sophisticated solution, for example through intelligent preparation tracking systems.
-These platforms can monitor student engagement with pre-class materials in real-time, giving teachers a comprehensive dashboard before each lesson.
-The instructor immediately sees which students have prepared adequately, which concepts remain poorly understood across the class, and which topics require additional attention during the active learning session.
-This data-driven approach allows teachers to dynamically adjust their in-class activities.
-The result is a classroom where active learning actually works, since students arrive equipped with the knowledge base necessary to engage meaningfully with challenging material.
+But emerging AI technologies point toward a more sophisticated solution, such as intelligent preparation tracking systems.
+Such platforms could monitor student engagement with pre-class materials in real-time, giving teachers a comprehensive dashboard before each lesson.
+The instructor would immediately see which students have prepared, which concepts remain poorly understood across the class, and which topics require additional attention during the class time.
+This data-driven approach would allow teachers to dynamically adjust their in-class activities.
+The result would be a classroom where active learning actually works, since students arrive equipped with the knowledge base necessary to engage meaningfully with challenging material.

 ## How the next sections can help you make these changes

 The following section provides ready-to-use prompts organized into three levels.
 Level 1 offers simple prompts you can try immediately.
-Level 2 includes multi-step prompts that need more setup but create significantly more engaging lessons.
+Level 2 includes multi-step prompts (which we'll call worflows) that need more setup but create significantly more engaging lessons.
 Lastly, level 3 shows experimental approaches that push current the boundaries of AI in education.

 Start with Level 1, then move to Level 2 and 3 as you get comfortable.
 Remember to use your AI book companion to help create extra prompts and workflows tailored for you.